 She hurried indoors and brought out Gopu Mama's hardly worn, new chappals.
 "These should fit you, Sir.
 Please put these on.
 I am so sorry.
 My son has been very naughty."
 The musicmaster's eyes lit up.
 He put them on, trying not to look too happy.
-"Well, I suppose these will have lurking: waiting quietly (without attracting attention)
+"Well, I suppose these will have clattered off: gone off noisily (with the noise or clatter of chappals)